 The Transcultural Nursing Theory or Culture Care Theory by Madeleine Leininger involves knowing and understanding different cultures concerning nursing and health-illness caring practices, beliefs, and values to provide meaningful and efficacious nursing care services to people’s cultural values health-illness context.

 It focuses on the fact that different cultures have different caring behaviors and different health and illness values, beliefs, and patterns of behaviors.

 The cultural care worldview flows into knowledge about individuals, families, groups, communities, and institutions in diverse health care systems.
-This knowledge provides culturally specific meanings and expressions in relation to care and health.
+This knowledge provides culturally specific meanings and expressions about care and health.
 The next focus is on the generic or folk system, professional care system(s), and nursing care.
 Information about these systems includes the characteristics and the specific care features of each.
 This information allows for the identification of similarities and differences or cultural care universality and cultural care diversity.

-Next are nursing care decisions and actions which involve cultural care preservation/maintenance, cultural care accommodation/negotiation and cultural care re-patterning or restructuring.
+Next are nursing care decisions and actions which involve cultural care preservation/maintenance, cultural care accommodation/negotiation, and cultural care re-patterning or restructuring.
 It is here that nursing care is delivered.

 Major Concepts of the Transcultural Nursing Theory

 The following are the major concepts and their definitions in Madeleine Leininger’s Transcultural Nursing Theory.